trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

   > **:bookmark: [Set properly values of the X-Forwarded-For header - Reverse Proxy - P1](RULES.md#beginner-set-properly-values-of-the-x-forwarded-for-header)**

-I think, we should just maybe stop for a second. `X-Forwarded-For` is a one of the most important header that has the security implications.
+I think we should just maybe stop for a second. `X-Forwarded-For` is a one of the most important header that has the security implications.

 Where a connection passes through a chain of proxy servers, `X-Forwarded-For` can give a comma-separated list of IP addresses with the first being the furthest downstream (that is, the user).